 The site attracted 12 million unique users a month and as the publisher began to reach readers across the US (not just New York), it had to change its style to pique the interest of a common business owner or a manager.
 But we all know they went too far to get clicks.

 The content standard (delivering what was promised in the heading) and exclusive news coverage helped them to sustain and grow, even in the midst of the severe criticism.
 If there’s one thing you shouldn’t follow or try to emulate from this study, it’s the link-bait headlines.
-It may worked for BI in the past, it won’t work for you today.
+It might worked for BI in the past, it won’t work for you today.

 Embracing Programmatic and Subscriptions